Can Chickens Eat Potatoes? (Nutrition, Advantage, Feeding Tips)

 Don’t buy wrinkled potatoes.
 Wrinkles on potatoes mean many things, from bacteria infestation to loss of moisture.
 Good potatoes should be smooth all around.
 If you must buy wrinkled potatoes, ensure you know the cause of the wrinkles.
 For example, potatoes with wrinkles caused by mishandling are safer to eat than potatoes whose wrinkles are caused by bad storage methods.

 If you’re not using all the potatoes you buy at once, store your potatoes in a dark, cool place.
-Potatoes exposed to sunlight are no longer safe for your chickens.
-Sunlight causes solanine which leads to gastrointestinal problems in your chickens.
+Potatoes exposed to sunlight can produce more solanine, which is unsafe for your chickens.
+The increased solanine production can lead to gastrointestinal problems in your chickens.
 You can keep your potatoes in places such as cabinets, kitchen drawers, etc. Don’t put raw potatoes in the fridge to prevent a change in flavor.

 can chickens eat potato skins